-Eligibility for these programs is complicated by the facts that the criteria vary with marital status and that Ohio offers multiple pathways towards eligibility.
 The table below provides a quick reference to allow seniors to determine if they could be immediately eligible for long term care from a Medicaid program.
 Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for a Medicaid program in Ohio.
 More.

 |2019 Ohio Medicaid Long Term Care Eligibility for Seniors|

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|

 |Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required|

 |Institutional / Nursing Home Medicaid||$2,313 / month||$2,000||Nursing Home||$4,626 / month||$3,000||Nursing Home||$2,313 / month for applicant||$2,000 for applicant & $126,420 for non-applicant||Nursing Home|